polettix/Template-Perlish/README.md

     You can optionally pass a second parameter with a data structure.
 That will be used instead of the one provided to the template.

+    You can look at this accessor as an alternate form for ["traverse"](#traverse), only with a slightly different input interface (e.g. defaulting to the template variables and swapped parameter positions).

 ## External Path Handling

 The following functions can be exported and expose the algorithms